vnegrisolo/vnegrisolo.github.io/_posts/docker/2017-09-30-docker-for-all-environments.md

 SECRET_KEY_BASE=123abc
 ```

+Remember this is just used by **production** environment and this is ignored by `git`.

 ## Running containers

-With all that set here I have some commands to test both environments:
+With all that set here I have some **example commands** to test both environments:

 {: .hightlight.col-md-6}
 ```shell